 While there are many pod storage systems on the market—including small baskets and vertical carousels—this is one of the best-rated items available.
 It nearly has a perfect five-star rating online, with high praise for its sturdiness, storage capacity, and usefulness for small spaces.

 The Fellow Atmos Vacuum Canister (view at Amazon) adds weeks of freshness to coffee beans thanks to its vacuum-seal.
 The item is available in multiple sizes and looks great on the countertop, all of which adds up to make it our top pick.
-For a less expensive but still reliable alternative, check out the OXO Good Grips POP Container 1.7 Qt. (view at Walmart).
+As an alternative, Planetary Designs Airscape Kilo Canister (view at Wayfair) is one of the largest options out there, ideal for those hoping to store a lot of coffee at once.

 What to Look for in a Coffee Canister